tsy24/tp/docs/UserGuide.md

 :information_source: **Information:**
 * There should be at least one tag.
+* The deletion of tags is case-insensitive.
+* Multiple tags that are the same or have different casing are treated as one tag.
 * The index refers to the index number shown in the displayed elderly list.
 * The index **must be a positive integer** 1, 2, 3, …​